-The MIF boosts the Department of Labor's pre-apprenticeship and apprenticeship programs in manufacturing by allowing apprentices to gain experience while earning a salary through these programs.
-As on-the-job training is essential to early-career employees in building their credentials, the \$10.7 million in MIF support since the program started in 2015 has also helped MIF support has also helped pay for third-party resources to supplement real-world, in-the-field experience.
+The MIF boosts the Department of Labor's pre-apprenticeship and apprenticeship programs in manufacturing by allowing early-career professionals to gain real-world, on-the-job experience and build their credentials while earning a salary.
+Since the program began in 2015, MIF has contributed \$10.7 million to support third-party training resources and subsidize wages.